Galois cohomology of reductive groups over global fields: Tate cohomology in terms of the standard resolution

 with differential $d^n\colon C^n(\G,A) \to C^{n+1}(\G,A)$ that is given on the direct factor $\tx{Hom}_{\Z[\G]}(P_{n-k},A^k)$ of $C^n(\G,A)$ by the $\Z$-linear map

 defined by

 With this differential, $C^n(\G,A)$ becomes a cohomological complex.

-\begin{pro} Let $A$ be a bounded complex of $\Z[\G]$-modules.
-The cohomology groups of the complex $C^n(\Gamma,A)$ coincide with the Tate cohomology groups of $A$ defined in terms of the stable module category, functorially in $A$. \end{pro} \begin{proof} As we have already remarked, for complexes concentrated in one degree this follows from \cite[Proposition 2.6.2]{CTVEZ}.
+\begin{proposition} Let $A$ be a bounded complex of $\Z[\G]$-modules.
+The cohomology groups of the complex $C^n(\Gamma,A)$ coincide with the Tate cohomology groups of $A$ defined in terms of the stable module category, functorially in $A$. \end{proposition} \begin{proof} As we have already remarked, for complexes concentrated in one degree this follows from \cite[Proposition 2.6.2]{CTVEZ}.

 Write temporarily $\tilde H^n(\Gamma,A)$ for the $n$-cohomology group of the complex $C^n(\Gamma,A)$.
 We first check that the functor $A \mapsto \tilde H^n(\G,A)$ descends to the derived category of $\Z[\G]$-modules.
 For this it is enough to show that it sends quasi-isomorphisms of complexes to isomorphisms of abelian groups \cite[Chap.
 III,\S2]{GelfandManin}.
 Thus we want to show that $A \mapsto C^n(\G,A)$ maps quasi-isomorphisms of $\Z[\G]$-modules to quasi-isomorphisms of $\Z$-modules.